apolkingg8/apolkingg8/RESUME.md

 ## Job

-### SamaTech (2021~)
+### SamaTech (2021~2022)
-Currently, I'm a software architect in SamaTech, which is a startup working on blockchain and open-source projects.
-You can check the projects I'm working on:
+As a software architect, my main task is to analyze the project and design the architecture.
+I designed the main architecture of SolomonDefi and image-api and implemented their backends.
+Both of them are open source, you can check them out on GitHub.
 * [SolomonDefi](https://github.com/SolomonDefi/solomon-monorepo)
 * [image-api](https://github.com/samatechtw/image-api)